adeira/universe/src/eslint-config-adeira/README.md

 };
 ```

-It is important to report any issues with the eslint configuration back so we can improve it **for everyone**.
-These rules should be related only to how we write JS code so it's perfectly fine if you have some additional rules closely related to your project (`no-restricted-imports` for example).

-Also please note that **you should not ignore Eslint warnings**!
+Please note that **you should not ignore Eslint warnings**!
 These warnings are helping you to migrate to the future major version.
 Some of them will turn into errors in the next major version bump.

 # Config subsets